Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 `PRCR` and `PRCC` do not change content RAG; they are retained in the companion review field.
 Reset is represented by the absence of an exact database outcome, so the sync returns a retained companion signal to `PRNS`.
-The database path never changes companion
-TOML comment fields, derived TOML, generated Markdown, PDFs, assets, Google Sheets, comments, or the review database.
+The database path also copies the latest non-null `imageMetadata.types` and `imageMetadata.ignored` arrays from an exact image outcome into the matching canonical image fields.
+This metadata is part of the same dry-run/apply plan as the image RAG transition.
+A later metadata-only upsert is still applied when the RAG and companion review fields already match.
+Historical image rows with `null` metadata preserve the canonical arrays rather than clearing them.
+The database path never changes companion TOML comment fields, derived TOML, generated Markdown, PDFs, assets, Google Sheets, comments, or the review database.

 ## Replay and failure behaviour